 #define FOO_BLAH 31415

-Using tabs here is a bad idea, since the number of tabs required on each line would depend on the size of a tab.#include<stdio.h>
+Using tabs here is a bad idea, since the number of tabs required on each line would depend on the size of a tab.In general, whitespace is your friend.
+A little extra whitespace won't break the budget or overflow your hard disk, and it will improve readability immensely.
+Instead of:

 int main(int argc,char**argv){